 Mental illness is a very serious matter that affects many people today.
 It can very…

 In the past few years, mental illness has become a relevant issue in the workplace.
 While people have always experienced struggles with mental health, awareness of the issue has only recently brought it to the forefront of national discussion.
-As expected with such an upsurge in relevancy of mental illness, mental health claims are also on the rise.
+As expected with such an upsurge in the relevancy of mental illness, mental health claims are also on the rise.

 Since the issue is so new, some employers may be confused over the rights of employees struggling with mental health.
 However, being knowledgeable about employer responsibilities when it comes to mental illness can be the difference in receiving a mental health claim due to negligence.
 And as an employee, you should be familiar with the responsibilities your employer has regarding your mental health.